mimblewimble/site/yeastplume.md

 # Funding

 The team has decided that a fair salary for an experienced developer should aim to be around the 120k USD mark.
-I work in Ireland and have been contracting for many years, so I interpret this as a daily rate of €450, or €9k per month.
-I'd consider some travel and expenses (within reason) included in this rate.
+I work in Ireland and have been contracting for many years, so I interpret this as a daily rate of €450, or around €9k per month.
+I'd consider some travel and expenses (within reason) included in this rate, but this time around I might add a bit (1k) to cover these, as worthy reasons for travel are becoming more numerous.
 The money will be paid out monthly from the campaign fund into my own consultancy company, taxed (somewhere between 40-50%), and the rest paid to me personally from there.
 As per [our policy](funding.md#developer-funding-campaigns), money will always be paid out according to fiat rates.

 The BTC address shown belongs to a hardware wallet.
 Both it and its recovery phrases (unmemorised) are securely stored far away from my person.